Medically reviewed on November 6, 2017

 any condition that makes it hard for your body to absorb nutrients from food (malabsorption).

-To make sure cholecalciferol is safe for you, tell your doctor if you have:
+To make sure Replesta is safe for you, tell your doctor if you have ever had:

 kidney disease; or